E01T/ncrypt-email/README.md

     3. Now what happened to the `someone@somemail.com` texted e-mail?
 The answer is option number three: “Text to appear in place of plaintext e-mails”?
 The text `someone@somemail.com` that appears on the screen, is it protected?
-The answer is NO and that is why you are asked to provide this text… “It is highly recommended to provide it.
+The answer is NO and that is why you are asked to provide this text.
+“It is highly recommended to provide it.
 If you don’t, proper encryption cannot occur.
 The e-mail is still susceptible to OCR (Optical Character Recognition) attacks.
 When the user hovers over the text, the actual e-mail will appear.”
-It is asking you to provide text (the default is “e-mail me”) which will replace the e-mail address text with this.
+Provide the text (the default is “e-mail me”) which will replace the e-mail address text with this.
 But when the use hovers over the e-mail link the actual e-mail will be revealed.
 So in our previous example the `someone@somemail.com` text, will become [email-me](mailto:someone@somemail.com).
 And when the user hovers over the link it will turn into